Enrique1987/Enrique1987/README.md

 ---

 I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Time Series.
-As a person who really believes that "the only constant is change", I am Committed to Lifelong Learning as way of life.

-I have hands on experience in Machine Learning, ETL in Big Data, Spark programing, deployment on IaaS like Azure.
+Keep learning cause "the only constant is change".

 Three of my favorite things are: Python, Data and Machine Learning.

 Technologies in which I specialise :